 Major in Early Childhood Special Education

-Offered by Saint Louis University's College of Education and Public Service
+Offered by Saint Louis University's School of Education

 - Bachelor of Arts (B.A.) in early childhood special education